rockgabi/messages/readme.md

 ## Feature Overview

-- Registering and Loging System, managed by the Server-Side Framework
+- Registering and Login System, managed by the Server-Side Framework
 - Messages shared by User.
 A user can write/remove whatever he wants.
 - Friend System.
 Friend can read others Messages.
 A user can send/accept friend requests
 - Profile.
 Main user information goes here.